Placed Fourth in Pithead Chapel‘s 2016 Larry Brown Short Story Award; published in Vol. 6, Issue 1: the contest issue (January 2017).

 A Lungful of Air

-The soft crash of waves moves away from the dock, the square platform in the middle of Crater Lake that’s held in place by a heavy chain connected to the slick wooden bottom and rooted deep in the muck twenty feet below.
+Waves crash softly away from the square floating dock on Crater Lake, the one by the beach that’s held in place by a heavy chain connected to the slick wooden bottom and rooted deep in the muck twenty feet below.
 Alex sits closer to the shore, his palms flat on the rocking planks, as I sit with my knees up, elbows perched on them.
-I glance behind me at powerboats humming across the water, the big brick houses across the lake from the state-owned stretch of sand, then turn my head to the beach, the girls sunning in their new bikinis, the clutter of guys drinking by the grill, Shana’s two kids in the water and her watching them from the little sandy crescent of the shore.
+I glance behind me at powerboats humming across the water, the big brick houses across the lake from the state-owned stretch of sand where we gathered, then turn my head to the beach, the girls sunning in their new bikinis, the guys cluttered by the grill, Shana’s two kids in the water and her watching them from the crescent of the shore.

-I watch Shana, one hand blocking the sun from her eyes, and remember leaning on my kitchen counter finishing a Milky Way as she promised over the phone that there would be enough people here that I wouldn’t even have to look at Alex, and that she’d be sure to keep an eye on him to make sure he wasn’t bothering me.
-I hear laughter as the youngest kid, perched on a green inflatable crocodile, drifts to shore by the boat ramp and Shana pushes the float back out into the water.
+Shana blocks the sun from her eyes with one hand as I remember leaning on my kitchen counter, finishing a Milky Way, when she promised over the phone that there would be enough people here that I wouldn’t even have to look at Alex, that she’d be sure to keep an eye on him to make sure he wasn’t bothering me.
+I hear laughter as the youngest kid, kicking the water from a green inflatable crocodile, drifts to shore by the boat ramp and Shana pushes the float back out into the water.
 I wish it was shaped like something more docile—a duck or something.

 “It’s weird, huh, Mark?”
 Alex turns to me, his tricep flexing like it would when he used to bend over me in the bed of his dad’s Chevy.

 “What is?”
-I look at the land, at the tall pines that border the sand and then hold close to the uneven line of red-clay shore that curves out from the beach to make this tiny cove.
-I know the pattern the trunks make after coming here for years—in high school, Shana and I used to drink here when the moon was full because we could bring our boyfriends and there was plenty of space to sneak off, be alone with them.
-She brought Jason until they split up, then it was whoever she happened to be dating, a lacrosse player or a man too old to go to our school.
+I look at the tall pines that border the sand and then hold close to the uneven line of red-clay shore that curves out from the beach to make this tiny cove.
+I recognize the pattern the trunks make after coming here for years—in high school, Shana and I used to drink here when the moon was full because we could bring our boyfriends and there was plenty of space to sneak off, be alone with them.
+She brought whoever she happened to be dating—a dropout or stoner art student or a man too old to go to our school.
 I was always with Alex.

 “That we’re all here together again.”
 He swings his hands around when he talks, like an orchestra conductor—we used to make fun of him for it, but he would just flick us off as one of his hands swooshed by.
 “It’s been, what, three years?”

 “Four.”
-I gaze down and lower one of my hands to the wood beneath me to peel a large splinter from the dock.
+I lower my hand to the wood beneath me and peel a large splinter from the dock.
 Fucking dangerous.
 “Since we were all together.”

 “Damn, it’s been that long?”
-He turns his body toward mine now, spreading his legs across the dock so that his dripping feet sit on either side of me.
+He turns his body toward mine now, spreading his legs so that his dripping feet sit on either side of me.
 “Doesn’t seem like it.”

 “So what’ve you been up to?”
 He looks straight into my eyes and leans back on his arms.